stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 *Note: This only applies when talented into* {{ site.data.talent.pe }}.

-~~Not that we're aware of.
+Not that we're aware of.
 The Elementals' autocast settings are shared between the Elemental pets.
-If you deactivate or activate it on one button, the matching button of the other Elementals will share that setting.~~ We hope, that this will be changed.
+If you deactivate or activate it on one button, the matching button of the other Elementals will share that setting.
+We hope, that this will be changed.

-It was changed!
+~~It was changed!
 8.3 introduces separate toggle states for all three Elementals and their casts.
-This now should no longer pose an issue.
+This now should no longer pose an issue.~~ The fix was reverted just before 8.3 went live.

 ### Q: "Do I use Lava Burst during Storm Elemental?"